Reasonable Workplace Accommodation For Employees With Disabilities

 The University of Houston-Victoria, provides reasonable accommodations to employees with disabilities.
 The University has developed this policy to assist with the submission and processing of workplace accommodation requests.
 This policy applies to any employee who has a disability, as defined by this policy as well as federal and state law.

-It is the policy of the University to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UHV prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+It is the policy of the University to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), sexual orientation, gender identity, gender expression or any other legally protected status.

 Employees shall not be subjected to retaliation for having utilized or having assisted others with the process of requesting a reasonable workplace modification.

-ADA Coordinator - The individual who has been appointed by the institution as the person responsible for ensuring that the university is in compliance with the provisions of this policy.
-The Director, HR/EO/Title IX Deputy (Director, HR) serves as the ADA Coordinator at UHV.
+ADA Coordinator: The individual who has been appointed by the institution as the person responsible for ensuring that the university is in compliance with the provisions of this policy.
+The Director, HR/ serves as the ADA Coordinator at UHV.

 The Director, HR serves as the ADA Coordinator for the University.
 The ADA Coordinator is responsible for ensuring that this policy is properly implemented and followed.
 ADA Coordinator responsibilities include: